ZebuleETS/activity-connector/README.md

 Moodle, the dsl file and informations about the course.

 Example: create -mp ./path/to/file.mbz -dp ./path/to/file.dsl -a LOG210 -g 01 -y 2022 -s Summer
+         create -mp ./path/to/file.mbz -dp ./path/to/file.dsl -if ./path/to/file.ics

 Options:
-  -mp --mbzpath <directory>   (required) the path of the mbz file -dp, --dslpath <directory>  (required) the path to the DSL file -a, --acronym <course>      (required) the course's acronym (e.g. LOG210, GTI745, MEC200, ...)
+  -mp --mbzpath <directory>   (required) the path of the mbz file -dp, --dslpath <directory>  (required) the path to the DSL file -if, --icsfile <directory>  the path to the ics file -a, --acronym <course>      the course's acronym (e.g. LOG210, GTI745, MEC200, ...)
-  -g, --group <number>        (required) the group number for the course (if the group is a single digit, add a 0 in front e.g. 01, 02, ...)
+  -g, --group <number>        the group number for the course (if the group is a single digit, add a 0 in front e.g. 01, 02, ...)
-  -y --year <number>          (required) the year of the course -s --semester <season>      (required) the semester's season.
+  -y --year <number>          the year of the course -s --semester <season>      the semester's season.
 The options are Winter, Summer or Fall -h, --help                  display help for command
 ```